MrSach/MrSach/README.md

   - Frontend and GUIs (GTK, gtkmm)
   - C++ Web Development frameworks (Wt, Drogon)
   - AI and Machine Learning
+  - Kdenlive for creating the video content

 - 💞️ I’m looking to collaborate on
   - Open Source projects
   - Using my Linux and programming skills in order to develop community-oriented solutions.
   - Commercial projects as a C/C++ software developer/engineer.
+  - Freelancing very welcomed!

 - 📫 How to reach out to me
   - Feel free to send me a message on GitHub.